Akaflieg-Freiburg/enroute/_pages/FAQ.markdown

 Maybe.
 Please understand that we program the app in our spare time, as a service to the community.
-Sadly, I should point us that sending us impolite requests in hard-to-understand english or giving us one-star-ratings at Google Play is not likely to give the result that you desire.
+Sadly, I should point us that sending us impolite demands or giving us one-star-ratings at Google Play is not likely to give the result that you desire.

 We receive our aviation data from [openAIP](openaip.net).
 This is a not-for-profit organisation where volunteers compile aviation data for many